 Complaints and monitoring activities remain the most effective way of detecting misuse of official resources.
-Public entities should cultivate a culture where staff feel free, appreciated, and safe in lodging complaints about misuse of resources (i.e. corrupt conduct), as well as implement monitoring activities as described above as strategies for preventing corruption.
+Public entities should cultivate a culture where staff feel free, appreciated, and safe in lodging complaints about misuse of resources (i.e. corrupt conduct), as well as implementing monitoring activities as described above as strategies for preventing corruption relating to misusing official resources.